 The x-coordinate is the explanatory variable and the y-coordinate is the response variable.

-The symbols used for the sample coefficient are Sy and Sx.
-The symbols used for the correlation coefficient is Y~X or ~Y+X.
+The symbol used for the sample correlation coefficient is r.
+The symbol used for the population correlation coefficient is r.

 The four things described for a bivariate EDA with two quantitative variables are form of the relationship, presence (or absence) of outliers, association or direction of the relationship and strength of the relationship.

-The four words are form, outliers, association and strength.
 Form determines if the “cloud” of points forms a line or some sort of curve, this is also referred to being linear or nonlinear.
-An outlier is a point that appears to be out of place on the scatterplot.
-Association shows if the scatterplot resembles an increasing function (lower left to upper right) or a decreasing function (upper left to lower right) or no association which will resemble a shotgun blast.
-Strength is how closely the points cluster together.

 An outlier looks like a dot that is not near any other dots or simply looks out of place.